-Dr Wright completed all of her undergraduate and graduate training in the UK and holds degrees in Physiology, Neuroscience and Neuropathology.
-Her PhD work was completed in collaboration with GalxoSmithKline where she worked in a team to characterize potential new models for Alzhimer’s Disease.
-Since her move to Hawaii she has focused her research interests in the field of parturition and has held several university and local foundation grants.
-Her research program at Chaminade is centered on understanding the mechanisms of the integrity of the tissues of pregnancy as she is committed to improving women’s health care and neonatal outcomes here in Hawaii.
-Dr Wright has taught at Chaminade since 2012.
-Prior, she was the primary Neuroanatomy teacher at the John A. Burns School of Medicine in Honolulu and published in the field of medical education.
-Her broad background in several areas of the biological sciences and her teaching experience gives her the expertise to teach a wide range of biology subjects and to mentor students who wish to perform research.
+Dr. Wright completed all of her undergraduate and graduate training in the U.K. and holds degrees in Physiology, Neuroscience and Neuropathology.
+Her Ph.D. work was completed in collaboration with GlaxoSmithKline where she worked in a team to characterize potential new models for Alzheimer’s Disease.
+Since her move to Hawai‘i in 2004, she has focused her research interests in the field of parturition and held several University and local foundation grants before her move to Chaminade.
+Her research program at Chaminade is funded by the National Institutes of Health (NICHD) and her Laboratory of Fetal Membrane Tissue Integrity is centered on understanding the mechanisms that control the strength of this tissue during pregnancy as she is committed to improving women’s health care and neonatal outcomes here in Hawaii.
+Prior to Chaminade, she was the primary Neuroanatomy instructor at the John A. Burns School of Medicine and she continues to teach at the medical school and has joint appoints in the Department of Obstetrics, Gynecology and Women’s Health and also Anatomy, Biochemistry and Physiology.
+She has numerous peer-reviewed publications in the field of pre-term birth and has also published in the field of medical education.
+Her broad background in several areas of the biological sciences and her teaching experience gives her the expertise to teach a wide range of biology subjects and to mentor students who wish to perform translational biomedical research.

 Post-doctoral fellow – Imperial Collage London, UK